Costco Bitchin’ Sauce Chipotle Almond Dip Review

 Costco sells the Bitchin’ Sauce Chipotle Almond Dip for $8.99.
 It’s currently on sale for $2.30 off bringing the price down to $6.69.
 Each container has 24oz of the organic almond dip and can be found in the refrigerated deli section of the store.
-These are located with the other dips, hummus, and soups.
+These are located with the other dips such as the pimento cheese dip, hummus, and soups.

 At retail price of $8.99, the price per ounce is $0.37 and it drops to $0.28 when the almond dip is on sale.
 Other stores sell an 8oz version of this dip for $4.99 or $0.62 an ounce.
 This is more than double the Costco sale price per ounce!
 This is just one more example of how Costco trounces their competitors in price.